thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-linux.md

 intend to connect your server to.

 1. SSH as `admin` or the `thoughtspot` user to your ThoughSpot node.
-2. Verify the node IP.
+2. Verify the node IP(s).

    ```bash
    $ tscli node ls
    172.18.231.17
    ```

+3. Make a note of each IP; there may be more than one.
-3. Verify that the `simba_server` is running, if it isn't, work with ThoughSpot Support to start it.
+4. Verify that the `simba_server` is running, if it isn't, work with ThoughSpot Support to start it.
-3. Exit or close the shell.
+5. Exit or close the shell.

 ## Install the Simba client